Vlasenko2006/NeuroNMusE/README.md

 - The **loudness** (amplitude) of the audio signal at each time step.
 - Temporal patterns essential for modeling rhythms, beats, and melodies.

 Below is a plot of a converted `.mp3` audio file in waveform format.
-The x-axis represents time, and the y-axis represents the amplitude of the signal.
+The x-axis represents time (microseconds), and the y-axis represents the amplitude of the signal.

 ![Sample Output](https://github.com/Vlasenko2006/Lets_Rock/blob/main/waveformat.png)